pr28416/redesigned-umbrella/README.md

 1. Repeat the following until three tries have been exhausted:

     a.
 Ask the user for the username they wish to log in with.

-    ​	i.
-If the username is valid, proceed to step b.

-    ​	ii.
+    b.
+Ask the user for the password they wish to log in with.

+    c.
 If the username is invalid, the user should receive a message saying so, and continue the loop.

-    b.
-Ask the user for the password for the user they are attempting to log in with.

-    ​	i.
-If the password is valid, tell the user that they successfully logged in and break out of the loop.

-    ​	ii.
+    d.
 If the password is invalid, tell the user so, and continue the loop.

+    e.
+If both steps c and d have not continued the loop, tell the user that they successfully logged in and break out of the loop.

 2. After three tries, if the user couldn't successfully get into the authentication system, tell the user so and end the program.